Basic Rules

 Will governs conviction, emotional control, and social authority.

-Flux governs a character's innate attunement to the strings of fate β their natural capacity to absorb Resonance before it breaks containment.
+Flux governs a character's innate attunement to the strings of fate, their natural capacity to absorb echo before it breaks resonance containment.

 Derived Stats